 Yet, there are also problems of access to justice for those accused of a crime.
-Those few cases in which a suspect is detained and brought to trial are hampered by lengthy, inefficient criminal proceedings that often lack an adherence to due process.
-10 Police investigators are often poorly trained and inadequately equipped to employ modern forensic and investigative techniques in the course of a criminal proceeding.
-State and federal investigative police agencies exhibit disturbing patterns of corruption and abuse, including the use of bribery and torture, according to surveys of prison inmates.
-11 Meanwhile, during the course of criminal proceedings, defendants are frequently held in "pre-trial detention," with very limited access to bail even when the offense is relatively minor.
-12 During pre-trial detention and despite the "presumption of innocence," the accused are frequently mixed with the general prison population while they await trial and sentencing.
-Because of lengthy delays in criminal proceedings, many defendants languish in jail for months or years without a sentence.
-13
+Those few cases in which a suspect is detained and brought to trial are hampered by lengthy, inefficient criminal proceedings that often lack an adherence to due process.12 Police investigators are often poorly trained and inadequately equipped to employ modern investigative and forensic techniques in the course of a criminal proceeding.
+State and federal investigative police agencies exhibit disturbing patterns of corruption and abuse, including the use of bribery and torture, according to surveys of prison inmates.13 Meanwhile, during the course of criminal proceedings, defendants are frequently held in "pre-trial detention," with very limited access to bail even when the offense is relatively minor.14 During pre-trial detention and despite the "presumption of innocence," the accused are frequently mixed with the general prison population while they await trial and sentencing.
+Because of lengthy delays in criminal proceedings, many defendants languish in jail for months or years without a sentence.15

 Once a suspect has been identified, however, a guilty verdict is highly likely, particularly when a suspect is poor and the crime is petty.
-Indeed, although the probability of being arrested, investigated, and prosecuted for a crime is extremely low, as many as 85% of crime suspects arrested are found guilty.14 Recent studies suggest that nearly half of all prisoners in Mexico City were convicted for property crimes valued at less than 20 dollars.15 According to critics of Mexico's criminal justice system, these patterns are attributable to the lack of an adequate legal defense, and the fact that there is ready acceptance of the prosecutor's pre-trial investigations as evidence at trial.
-Also, in this context, a suspect's guilty plea is often the sole cause for indictment and conviction, and a disturbingly high proportion of torture cases in Mexico involves forced confessions.16 Meanwhile, armed with superior resources, access to evidence, and procedural advantages, public prosecutors are often able to easily overpower the meager legal defense available to most accused criminals.
-Additionally, faced with overwhelming caseloads, the judge that rules on preliminary hearings is the same judge at trial and sentencing, and frequently delegates matters -including court appearances- to courtroom clerks.
-As a result, many inmates report that they never even had a chance to appear before the judge who sentenced them.
+Indeed, although the probability of being arrested, investigated, and prosecuted for a crime is extremely low, as many as 85% of crime suspects arrested are found guilty.16 Recent studies suggest that nearly half of all prisoners in Mexico City were convicted for property crimes valued at less than 20 dollars.17 According to critics of Mexico's criminal justice system, these patterns are attributable to the lack of an adequate legal defense, and the fact that there is ready acceptance of the prosecutor's pre-trial investigations as evidence at trial.
+Also, in this context, a suspect's guilty plea is often the sole cause for